 A series of six vegetation-related spatial variables was derived from the land cover maps.
-All variables were obtained for a 5-m resolution raster (grid) after rasterizing the polygon-based land cover maps.
-Rasterization was carried out using the 5-m resolution DEM to ensure that all variables were aligned.
-A small part (~5%) of the land cover map of the valley was not covered by the DEM and was thus not retained for land cover change analysis.
+All variables were obtained for a 5 m-resolution raster (grid) after rasterizing the polygon-based land cover maps.
+Rasterization was carried out using the 5 m-resolution DEM to ensure that all variables were aligned.
+A small part (~ 5%) of the land cover map of the valley was not covered by the DEM and was thus not retained for land cover change analysis.
 Roads and other disturbed areas were similarly masked and excluded from further analysis.
 Resampling to a resolution of 5 m resulted in similar proportions of the different land cover types and land cover changes as the original classification.
-We decided to carry the modeling on 5-m pixels, as this was the highest resolution at which we deemed changes to be reliably observed over a time span of approximately 20 yr, given the quality and resolution of our data.
-We have also carried out a sensitivity analysis by conducting analyses at lower resolutions of 15 and 30 m and found results to be largely similar to those obtained from 5-m resolution data (see Appendix S1 for details).
+We decided to carry the modelling on 5 m pixels, as this was the highest resolution at which we deemed changes to be reliably observed over a timespan of approximately 20 years, given the quality and resolution of our data.
+We have also carried out a sensitivity analysis by conducting analyses at lower resolutions of 15 and 30 m and found results to be largely similar to those obtained from 5-m resolution data (see Supplementary material for details).